Havoc Demon Hunter: Midnight Expansion Preview

 While innocuous on the surface, this makes Glide Icon Glide an escape and movement tool even more so than it currently is, layering on yet more instant movement tools to an already highly mobile spec.

-While the removal of Fel Eruption Icon Fel Eruption does limit CC options (which seems like a casualty of the Developer intent to consolidate overlapping buttons), Chaos Nova Icon Chaos Nova has had its duration increased by 1 second, and has a follow-up Focused Ire Icon Focused Ire that extends the duration on your current target.
-Additional niche utility has also been added to Immolation Aura Icon Immolation Aura with Burn It Out Icon Burn It Out / Soul Cleanse Icon Soul Cleanse that give access to self-dispel tools.
+While the removal of Fel Eruption Icon Fel Eruption does limit CC options, Chaos Nova Icon Chaos Nova has had its duration increased by 1 second alongside a new follow-up - Focused Ire Icon Focused Ire - that extends the duration on your current target.
+Additional niche utility has also been added to Immolation Aura Icon Immolation Aura with Burn It Out Icon Burn It Out / Soul Cleanse Icon Soul Cleanse, granting access to self-dispel tools.

 3.1.1.